Flowers in the Dirt: Release

 With the intention of launching the biggest tour of his career, McCartney assembled a band to take out on the road, and who would appear in various forms on Flowers in the Dirt.
 Hamish Stuart was best known for his tenure in Average White Band, while Robbie McIntosh had been a member of the Pretenders.
 Filling out the sound would be Chris Whitten on drums and Paul "Wix" Wickens joining McCartney's wife Linda McCartney on keyboards.
-The Paul McCartney World Tour opened on 26 September 1989 and featured concerts in North America, Europe, Japan and Brazil until the following July.
+The Paul McCartney World Tour opened on 26 September 1989 and featured concerts in Europe, North America, Japan and Brazil until the following July.

 Finally, early in 1989, the project was ready for release.
 In May, the Beatlesque "My Brave Face" was released as a single and promptly gave McCartney a US hit, reaching number 25, while reaching number 18 in the UK.
 In June, Flowers in the Dirt was released to high anticipation and went to number 1 in the UK charts, garnering very positive reviews from all around.
 In the US, the reaction was better than Press to Play, with the album reaching number 21, staying on the charts for a year and going gold, though it still sold beneath expectations.
 The second single, "This One", also reached number 18 in the UK.
 The follow-ups "Figure of Eight"/"Où est le Soleil?" and "Put It There" would all be minor UK hits.

 A limited-edition "World Tour Pack" of Flowers in the Dirt, sold in a facsimile trunk, was issued in Britain in October 1989, and America (with British catalogue numbers) in January 1990.
 The set included a bonus single of "Party Party" (mixed by Bruce Forest and released on a one-sided 7" single in vinyl editions of the "World Tour Pack" and a 3" CD-single in compact disc editions of the "World Tour Pack").

-In March 1990, another limited edition of the album that featured a bonus disc was released exclusively in Japan and re-entered the country's chart.
+In March 1990, another limited edition of the album that featured a bonus disc with b-sides and exclusive track, studio version of "P.S.
+Love Me Do", was released exclusively in Japan and re-entered the country's chart.